gphanikumar/MM2090/lessons/Session2b.md

 ## Homework

-1. Install packages to add the following commands to your system and explore what they do: fortune, octave, pdftk, unison, wget, curl, gftp, xfig, vlc
+1. Install packages to add the following commands to your system and explore what they do: fortune, octave, pdftk, unison, wget, curl, gftp, xfig and vlc.
 2. Packages come as groups too.
-Explore the GUI feature for Ubuntu Software to see what those groups are -- in the topics under categories like "Productivity", "Education and Science".
+Explore the GUI feature for Ubuntu Software to see what those groups are in the topics under categories like "Productivity", "Education and Science".
 3. Try and get the entire TeX document preparation software toolset installed on your machine.